-Over time, movies have been able to touch our lives in ways that will never allow us to be the same.
-As bigger blockbuster hits come to the big screen, we have seen a plethora of emotionally filled movies.
-There are the comedies that give us quotes to live by, the cult classics that we never forget, and the romantic movies that have defined the relationships that we all want.
-However, there is one genre of films that has come a long way over the years.
+Over time, movies have touched our lives in ways that will never allow us to be the same.
+As bigger blockbuster hits come to the big screen, we have seen many emotionally filled movies.
+The comedies give us quotes to live by, the cult classics that we never forget, and the romantic movies that define the relationships we all want.
+However, there is one genre of film that has come a long way over the years.

 Coming-of-Age movies have always seemed to concentrate on boys.
 The more popular movies in this genre seem to believe that boys are the only ones that have growing pains.
 It seems that Coming-of-Age movies about girls are not all that popular.
 But there are some great themes to look at in many of these movies.

 The problem is that traditionally girls are often not portrayed in the best light in movies.
-Take the movie Mean Girls for example.
-It is one of the best known films in the past ten years.
-This may be due to the presence of Lindsay Lohan and other popular up-and-coming actresses, but most people know the movie well.
+Take the movie Mean Girls, for example.
+It is one of the best-known films in the past ten years.
+This may be due to Lindsay Lohan and other popular up-and-coming actresses, but most people know the movie well.
 This film concentrates on how catty teenage girls can be.
 It focuses on the need and desire to be accepted.
-The fact of the matter is that most teenage girls often end up in cliques that will dictate how one is treated in school.
+The fact is that most teenage girls often end up in cliques that will dictate how one is treated in school.
 This movie takes things to extremes and seems to make us want to believe that there are no nice girls anywhere.
-Other films such as Heathers, Clueless, Hairspray, and Sixteen Candles show the cruel intentions that girls have.
+Other films such as Heathers, Clueless, Hairspray, and Sixteen Candles show girls’ cruel intentions.

-Girls, like boys, pass through a period when they learn to recognize the difference between right and wrong and form an opinion on their own.
-Through its portrayal of girlhood to womanhood, a good Coming-of-Age movie that empowers its heroine with a strong moral voice and an identity that communicates to its viewers from the screen in a way that had not been so accessible before, can be a very positive influence on young, developing female minds.
+Girls, like boys, pass through a period when they learn to recognize the difference between right and wrong and independently form opinions.
+Through its portrayal of girlhood to womanhood, a good Coming-of-Age movie that empowers its heroine with a strong moral voice and an identity that communicates to its viewers from the screen in a way that had not been so accessible before can be a very positive influence on young, developing female minds.
 Quoting the French philosopher Simone de Beauvoir “One is not born, but rather becomes, a woman.“

 Further reading :